securitypedant/ispmonitor/README.md

 Future release
 - Use SSE to keep UX up to date in real time.
-- Allow deletion of events and logs from the UX.
 - Button to create speedtest report.
     - As a PDF
     - With a graph and speed test history
     - Allow week/month reports.

-- Allow a Notes field on an event.
 - Improve monitor ping to average out the hosts latency.
 Maybe store all the real values, but when graphing, build an average.
-- Setup Redis
-    - Secure with username/pass and store securely in Flask
 - Improve logging
     - Sort logs on homepage by date
     - Improve the log.html view